mariadroman/kafka-feeder/README.md

 	- bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 3 --partitions 1 --topic github
 - Verify that the topic was created succesfully
 	- bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic github

         	Topic:github	PartitionCount:1	ReplicationFactor:3 Configs:
 			Topic: github	Partition: 0	Leader: 1 Replicas: 1,2,0	Isr: 1,2,0

 - We should now have a kafka cluster with three brokers that looks something like this:

                   /  broker-0
         zookeeper -  broker-1
                   \  broker-2

 # Producing Kafka events
 - Checkout the kafka-feeder repository from github:
 	- git clone https://github.com/daanhoogenboezem/kafka-feeder
-- We'll be analyzing a dataset that contains a very on all public github activity.
-Create a directory for that and step into it.
+- We'll be working with githubarchive.org data.
+Create a directory for the data and step into it.
 	- mkdir ~/githubdata && cd ~/githubdata
 - Download a dataset from githubarchive.org that represents 1 weeks worth of events on all public repositories:
 	- wget http://data.githubarchive.org/2015-01-0{1..7}-{0..23}.json.gz